-NOTICE: Connect the modem to an analog telephone wall jack only.
-Connecting the modem to a digital telephone network damages the modem.

-HINT: If you can connect to your Internet service provider (ISP), your modem is functioning properly.
+- NOTICE: Connect the modem to an analog telephone wall jack only.
+Connecting the modem to a digital telephone network damages the modem. - NOTICE: Modem and network connectors look similar.
+Do not plug a telephone line into the network connector. - HINT: If you can connect to your Internet service provider (ISP), your modem is functioning properly.
 If you are sure that your modem is working properly and you still experience problems, contact your ISP.

-Check the telephone wall jack-

-Disconnect the telephone line from the modem and connect it to a telephone.
+Check the telephone wall jack - Disconnect the telephone line from the modem and connect it to a telephone.
 Listen for a dial tone.
-Ensure that you have touchtone telephone service.
+Ensure that you have touch tone telephone service.
 Try connecting the modem to a different telephone wall jack.